 The Bureau of Ocean Energy Management (BOEM) assesses the potential onshore air quality impacts from petroleum resources in the Outer Continental Shelf of the Gulf of Mexico (GOM).
 To make a decision regarding air quality, offshore facility operators must include air emission information when they submit exploratory, development, and production plans.
-BOEM applies laws presented in the 30 Code for Federal Regulations 550.302 through 304, and generally follows the National Ambient Air Quality Standards defined by U.S. EPA.
+BOEM applies laws presented in the 30 Code for Federal Regulations 550.302 through 304, and generally follows the NAAQS defined by U.S. EPA.
 While BOEM is able to monitor air quality through their monthly inventories of platform and non-platform emissions, this type of data is cost prohibitive in producing long-term, regionally scaled studies.
 Satellite data will allow BOEM to track pollutant plumes, determine exceptional events, and evaluate air quality models based on emissions inventory data.

 The objectives of this project were to map and analyze airborne pollutant concentrations of PM2.5 aerosol, nitrogen dioxide (NO2) and sulfur dioxide (SO2) using remotely sensed data from NASA’s Aqua/Terra MODIS and Aura OMI satellite instruments.
 Pollutant data was compared to in situ data collected by the Bureau of Ocean Energy Management and the EPA to determine correlations between these pollutants and primary emission sources.